Danville, Washington: Racial and ethnic composition

+2010 census

 The population at the 2010 census was 34.

 Infrastructure history

 Passenger transit and border crossing

 The community, which lies about 0.6 mi south of the boundary, was served by two railroads.

 Roads, bridges, and waterways

 After upgrades to the Midway–Curlew road were completed in 1897, work began on the Curlew–Nelson (Danville) section.

 The Kettle Falls–Eureka camp (Republic) road was also built, providing a shorter route to Nelson.
 However, the poor springtime road conditions made more circuitous freighting by river the only option.

 In 1902, residents petitioned the Ferry County commissioners to build a wagon bridge across the river to access the train station.
 In 1910, this structure was replaced by a steel bridge.
 The railway has been removed and is now a trail.

 Mining

 The Alabama group, a local copper/gold mine, was owned by the Lucille Dreyfus Mining Co.
 In 1902, a syndicate led by Col. William Ridpath acquired and developed the claim.
 In 1903, shipments to the Granby smelter began, and the company filed a suit to cancel 982,000 fraudulent share certificates.
 The next year, the company went into receivership but resumed operations months later.
 Idle since 1910, the mine was acquired by Arthur Dunphy in 1916.
 In 1919, the Chatterboy Mining Co. acquired the inactive property and resumed operations.
 Prior to permanent closure in 1921, the Lucille Dreyfus was the largest producer in the vicinity.
 This grouping of mines operated as the Morning Star from the mid-1930s to the mid-1940s.